 Organic Futon Mattresses vs Natural Futon Mattress

 Whether you are building an organic mattress (futon) or a natural mattress (futon), the basic ingredients are the same.
 There are basically only a few ingredients considered organic or natural when manufacturing a mattress.
-These ingredients cannot be processed or manufactured, using chemical treatments of any kind, with few exceptions, such as hydrogen peroxide.
+These ingredients cannot be processed or manufactured, using chemical treatments of any kind, with few exceptions,

 The USDA, GOTS, and GOLS, are the three main certification parties that certify for the end user that the ingredients meet and conform to the organic standards.
 The debate on the relative benefits of conventional and organic farming systems has in recent time gained significant interest.
 So far, global agricultural development has focused on increased productivity rather than on a holistic natural resource management for fiber security.

 For more information on the benefits of Organic Mattresses, please see the links below.